DavidCalebChaparroOrozco/Daily-Projects/README.md

   - **numDistinct**: Developed a solution for the "Distinct Subsequences" problem, which counts the number of distinct subsequences of string `s` that equal string `t`.
 The solution employs dynamic programming to build a table that tracks the number of ways to form subsequences by iterating through both strings.
 The final result is found at the bottom-right cell of the table, representing all possible distinct subsequences.
 The time complexity is O(m * n), where m is the length of string `s` and n is the length of string `t`.
     [Problem Description: numDistinct](https://leetcode.com/problems/distinct-subsequences/description/)
+* Day 312: 📊 Advanced Sales Dashboard with Flask and Plotly

+  Today, I developed an **Advanced Sales Dashboard** using **Flask**, **Plotly**, and **Pandas**.
+The project focuses on building an interactive web application to analyze and visualize sales data.
+Below are the key highlights:

+  - **Dynamic Dashboard**:
+    The dashboard provides interactive visualizations, including:
+    - A **bar chart** for sales by category, offering a clear breakdown of revenue by product types.
+    - A **line chart** for monthly sales trends, helping to identify seasonal patterns and growth trends.

+  - **Data Preprocessing**:
+    Implemented a robust data preprocessing pipeline that:
+    - Removes duplicates to ensure data integrity.
+    - Handles missing values by replacing them with appropriate defaults (e.g., mean for numerical values, "Unknown" for categories).
+    - Converts date columns to datetime format and extracts additional features like month and year for detailed time-based analysis.

+  - **Advanced Insights**:
+    The dashboard calculates and displays key metrics such as:
+    - **Total Sales**: Aggregated revenue over the dataset.
+    - **Average Sale**: Mean revenue per transaction.
+    - **Top Categories**: The top three categories generating the highest revenue.
+    - **Sales Growth**: Month-over-month growth percentage, providing a high-level performance indicator.

+  - **Dummy Data Generator**:
+    Created a script to generate **realistic dummy sales data**, ensuring the dashboard has a functional dataset for testing and demonstration purposes.
+Key features include:
+    - Randomized transactions across five categories (`Electronics`, `Clothing`, `Furniture`, `Groceries`, `Toys`) and corresponding products.
+    - Transaction amounts ranging between $10 and $2,000.
+    - Date ranges spanning from January 2024 to January 2025.

+  - **API for Insights**:
+    Added an API endpoint (`/insights`) to deliver sales insights in JSON format, facilitating easy integration with other systems or frontends.

+  This project was a rewarding experience in combining **data analysis** and **web development**.
+I enhanced my skills in creating clean, maintainable Flask applications, integrating Plotly for interactive visualizations, and implementing advanced data preprocessing techniques.
+The modular structure ensures scalability, making it adaptable for future enhancements like predictive analytics or more granular visualizations.